dkzeb/digizign/README.md

 * Coming real real soon!

 ### Roadmap ###
+- [X] YouTube LiveStream
-[O] New Instagram/Facebook Graph API Integration
+- [ ] New Instagram/Facebook Graph API Integration
-[O] Additional admin tools for Slideshow control
+- [ ] Additional admin tools for Slideshow control
-[O] Additional Streaming Services
+- [ ] Additional Streaming Services
-[O] Shared/Individual Client State Control
+- [ ] Shared/Individual Client State Control
-[O] Named Clients
+- [ ] Named Clients

 ### Known Bugs ###
 * When setting up a youtube livestream, clients will begin to refresh the page indefinitely unless a "reload all clients" command is sent from the admin page